kelvinlinkk/DialogJS/README.md

 > [ button text src ]
 * This command allows user to create a button as a tool to read other scripts.
 > [ showbutton ]
-* Displays all the buttons and clear up afterward, able to choose the options by clicking or scrolling + Enter/Space.
+* Displays all buttons and clears them afterward, allowing users to select options by clicking or using the keyboard (scrolling with W/S or Up/Down keys, and confirming with Enter/Space).

+### Characters
+>[ speaker isvariable name ]
+* Use the command to assign the speaker of the texts.

 ## Update log
 ### v0.1